Dies sind die heilgen zehn Gebot: History

 The reformer Martin Luther wrote the hymn in twelve stanzas of four lines each as a catechetical setting of the Ten Commandments.
 The commandments were used for confession and for instructions.
 After an introduction, stanzas 2 to 10 are related to the ten commandments; 11 and 12 provide a conclusion, related to Jesus.
 In 1524, Luther published the hymn in the Erfurt Enchiridion with a hymn tune, Zahn No. 1951, based on an older melody ("In Gottes Namen Fahren wir").
 The hymn is a "Leise", concluding each stanza by "Kyrieleis".

 The hymn also appeared in Johann Walter's choral hymnal Eyn geystlich Gesangk Buchleyn in 1524.
 It appeared in 1854 in Schircks's edition of Luther‘s hymns (Geistliche Lieder), and in the hymnal Unverfälschter Liedersegen in 1851.
 In the current Protestant German hymnal, the Evangelisches Gesangbuch, it is EG 231.

-The only common translation is titled "That men a godly life might live".
+An early English translation was titled "That men a godly life might live".
 It was published in Richard Massie's M. Luther's Spiritual Songs in 1854, and in the Ohio Lutheran Hymnal in 1880.
+Another English translation, used in various Lutheran hymnals since the 1950s, is titled "These Are the Holy Ten Commands."

 Melody and settings

 The melody was assigned as for "In Gottes Namen fahren wir", but other melodies were also used, such as "Wär Gott nicht mit uns diese Zeit".

-Johann Michael Bach composed a chorale prelude, Jan Pieterszoon Sweelinck wrote two variations for organ, and Johann Hermann Schein composed a setting for two soprano voices and continuo.
+Johann Michael Bach composed a chorale prelude, Jan Pieterszoon Sweelinck wrote two variations for the organ, and Johann Hermann Schein composed a setting for two soprano voices and continuo.
 Johann Sebastian Bach wrote a four-part setting, BWV 298; he used the chorale in the opening movement of cantata Du sollt Gott, deinen Herren, lieben, BWV 77.
 The chorale juxtaposes the topic of the cantata, the commandment of love.
-In his Clavier-Übung III, he dedicated two pieces to the chorale, a chorale prelude with five voices and a fughetta for single manual, BWV 678-679.
+In his Clavier-Übung III, he dedicated two pieces to the chorale, a chorale prelude with five voices and a fughetta for a single manual, BWV 678-679.
 Bach also wrote the first of the catechism chorale preludes, BWV 635, for the Orgelbüchlein.